 In consideration of the impact on duration of inundation due to sea level rise, hydrographs were developed for a junction (JC1) located in the Jefferson Eastbank Polder, near the northwest Lake Ponchartrain Levee, at the canal situated at the corner of Yenni Boulevard and Platt Drive.
 The existing condition hydrograph was plotted and the high sea level hydrograph was superimposed on the existing condition plot for comparison.
-This comparison was made for the 10-year and 100-year, TP-40 storms with an intermediate year 2100 sea level rise and the hydrographs are shown in Figure 26 and Figure 27, respectively.
+This comparison was made for the 10-year and 100-year, TP-40 storms and the hydrographs are shown in Figure 26 and Figure 27, respectively.